gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 {{% figure src="toggle-flipflop-made-from-edge-triggered-d-type.png" width="800px" caption="A toggle flip-flop made from an edge-triggered D-type flip-flop with it's nQ output connected to it's D input.
 The input signal is fed to it's CLK." %}}

 As you can see from the above timing diagram, the output toggles between high and low on every positive clock edge.
 This also can be considered a _divide-by-two_ device (i.e. the output signal is half the frequency of the input), and is the basis for many digital counters[^bib-learnaboutelectronics-d-type-flip-flops].
+Many of these could be connected in series, with the output of the first (`Q`) being connected to the input of the second (`CLK`).
+This would form a simple n-bit digital counter where n is the number of flip-flops in series.

 ## References